-Fort Flagler Trail is a 3.1 mile moderately trafficked loop trail located near Nordland, WA that features beautiful wild flowers and is rated as moderate.
+Fort Flagler Trail is a 3.2 mile moderately trafficked loop trail located near Nordland, Washington that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Great day out with family with sun and breeze.
 Explored alot of of the park.

 Fort Flagler has always been one of my personal favorite trails.
 History intermingles with natural beauty on this three mile trek, as you meander through wide open fields and through decommissioned WWII-era bunkers.
 Note: A Discovery Pass is required as this is a Washington State Park.